Qibo: a framework for quantum simulation with hardware acceleration: Benchmarks

 In this section we benchmark {\tt Qibo} and compare its performance with other publicly available libraries for quantum circuit simulation.
 In addition, we provide results from running circuit simulations on different hardware configurations supported by {\tt Qibo} and we compare performance between using single or double complex precision.
 Finally, we benchmark {\tt Qibo} for the simulation of adiabatic time evolution, and we compare the performance of different solvers.

 The libraries used in the benchmarks are shown in Table~\ref{tab:libraries}.
 The default precision and hardware configuration was used for all libraries and was compared to the equivalent {\tt Qibo} configuration.
 Single-thread {\tt Qibo} numbers were obtained using {\tt taskset} utility to restrict the number of threads because, when running on CPU, {\tt Qibo} utilizes all available threads by default.
+For {\tt Qiskit} we have used the default {\tt Qiskit-Aer} simulator.

 All results presented in this section are produced with an NVIDIA DGX Station~\cite{dgx}.
 The machine specification includes 4x NVIDIA Tesla V100 with 32 GB of GPU memory each, and an Intel Xeon E5-2698 v4 with 2.2 GHz (20-Core/40-Threads) with 256 GB of RAM.
 The operating system of this machine is the default Ubuntu 18.04-LTS with CUDA/{\tt nvcc} 10.1, TensorFlow 2.2.0 and {\tt g++} 7.5.
+The source code of the benchmark exercise presented in this section is available in~\cite{stavros_efthymiou_2021_5565343}.